coder/coder/docs/templates/parameters.md

 ## Required and optional parameters

-A parameter is considered to be _required_ if it doesn't have the `default` property.
-The user **must** provide a value to this parameter before creating a workspace.
+A parameter is _required_ if it doesn't have the `default` property.
+The user **must** provide a value to this parameter before creating a
+workspace:

 ```hcl
 data "coder_parameter" "account_name" {